Best Home Recording Gear for Most Musicians in 2023

 Best Vocal Mic Under $500: Aston Origin

 The Aston Origin is probably one of the mics I would suggest if you can only afford one microphone.
 It sounds great on most vocalists, it can be put on a guitar cab, you can record an acoustic guitar with it, etc. It's really a great desert-island mic that's pretty affordable at less than $300.
 Even tho it has a little bit of a pop filter built-in, I'd still get another pop filter to go with (like their fancy pop filter and shock mount combo).
-If I had only $1000 to spend on home recording gear, this would be near the top of the list.
+If I had only $1000 to spend on home recording gear, this would be at the top of the list.

 A Good Vocal Mic if You're in an Untreated Room: Shure SM7b

 The SM7b has become a little bit of a meme online, but it's still a great mic.
 It's a great option if you're not in a treated room as it's a little less sensitive to bad rooms than a condenser (like the Aston Origin).

 It doesn't sound great on everyone.
 If you make chill music, I'm not sure it's the right mic for you.
 But if you scream or rap or do anything where you're really going hard right up on the mic, it may be just the ticket.
 If it doesn't work for your vocals, it can also be used to record amps or kick drums with ease.

 The other pro of this mic is that if you ever start doing videos, streams, or podcasts, it's a great option for that

 A big drawback of the mic is that if you have a budget audio interface, you might get a lot of noise with how much gain this mic requires.
 I'd make sure I have at least a Focusrite Clarett or an Apollo with this mic.